 Start by gathering and measuring all your ingredients.
 Having everything ready makes it much easier to manage as you follow the steps.
 You will also want to prepare your loaf pans with nonstick spray and preheat your oven as directed.

 You will need two bowls, as the batter and the cream cheese filling are made separately.
-While you are mixing the batter, make sure your cream cheese is on the counter to soften.
+While mixing the batter, ensure your cream cheese is on the counter to soften.
 This makes it easier to blend for a smooth mixture.
-I like to leave mine out for about 20 minutes so it’s nice and soft.
+I like to leave mine out for about 20 minutes, so it’s nice and soft.

 Combine the ingredients for your pumpkin bread and mix with a hand or stand mixer until smooth.
 Then pour half of the batter into each prepared loaf pan.
-Next, you will mix together the cream cheese filling and pour half of it on top of the pumpkin batter in each loaf pan as well.
+Next, mix the cream cheese filling and pour half on top of the pumpkin batter in each loaf pan.

 Use a knife or toothpick to swirl the mixture into the pumpkin bread batter and then bake as directed.

 Want a more traditional pumpkin dessert?
-Make my Healthy Pumpkin Pie Recipe!
+Make my Pumpkin Pie Recipe!

 Other Pumpkin Recipes You Might Like: